-The basic experiment to perform quantitative NMR experiments uses a simple 1D pulse sequence designed to minimise differences in the integrated signal intensities due to effects related to incomplete relaxation of the quantification resonances.
-For highest accuracy assignments use of broadband heteronuclear decoupling should be avoided if possible as it can lead to undesired nuclear Overhauser effects introducing a bias in the intensities of individual measured signals.
+The basic experiment to perform quantitative NMR experiments uses a simple 1D pulse sequence designed to minimise differences in the integrated signal intensities due to differential rates of relaxation.
+For highest accuracy assignments use of broadband heteronuclear decoupling should in general be avoided as it can lead to undesired nuclear Overhauser effects introducing a bias in the intensities of individual measured signals.
 However in the common case of C-decoupling to remove satellite signals, the potential for bias is greatly attenuated because of the low (1.1 %) natural abundance of the C isotopomer.
 In addition although the decoupling efficiency for separate C satellite signals is generally not equivalent, the combined potential bias introduced due to both effects from the inclusion of C-decoupling is negligibly small in most cases.